 \subsection{Generalization of Kibble--Slepian formula}

-Recall that Kibble in 1949 \cite{Kibble} and independently Slepian in 1972 \cite{Slepian72} extended the Mehler's formula to higher dimensions, expanding ratio of the standardized multidimensional Gaussian density divided by the product of one-dimensional marginal densities in the multiple sums involving only constants (correlation coefficients) and the Hermite polynomials.
-The formula in its generality can be found in \cite{IA} (4.7.2 p.107).
-Since we are going to generalize its $3$-dimensional version only this version will be presented here.
+Recall that Kibble in 1949 \cite{Kibble} and independently Slepian in 1972 \cite{Slepian72} extended the Mehler's formula to higher dimensions.
+Namely, they expanded the ratio of the standardized multidimensional Gaussian density divided by the product of one-dimensional marginal densities in the multiple sums involving only constants (correlation coefficients) and the Hermite polynomials.
+The formula, in its generality, can be found in \cite{IA} (4.7.2 p.107).
+Since we are going to generalize its $3$-dimensional version, only this version will be presented here.